Also see: Campus SaVE Act

 - Sue the rapist for money in civil court.

 - Request that someone accompany you in the examination room.

 - Be considered a rape victim/survivor regardless of the rapist’s relationship to you.

 Getting back to normal can take a long time and you may be wondering if there is anyone who can help.
 Many survivors have found it helpful to talk to rape crisis counselors.
 Locally, The Bridge Over Troubled Waters offers a 24-hour confidential hotline (713.473.2801) as well as information on resources and free counseling for our area.
 You may also call the 24-hour National Sexual Assault Hotline, operated by RAINN, at 1.800.656.HOPE.
-By calling this number you will be automatically connected to your closest rape crisis center.
-Rape crisis centers are on call 24 hours a day waiting to help you.
+When calling this number, you will be automatically connected to the closest rape crisis center.
+Rape crisis centers are on call 24 hours a day.